alisson226/lane_sight/README.md

-# Project: Create a python image recognition to lane assitant
+# Project: Create A Python Image Recognition To Lane Assistant

 Remember to Add a description to this project